Emergence of agriculture in the Philippines: Old Kiyyangan Village

 In an archaeological study conducted at Old Kiyyangan Village in Ifugao, archaeologists analyzed charred organic residue from two earthenware sherds were analyzed in order to evaluate when rice agriculture, as well as cooking rice, occurred in the Philippines.
 The results of the examination were that the earthenware sherds were not from rice pots used to cook rice, instead they were used for cooking starchy vegetables such as taro, yams, and more.
-It shows that during pre-colonial times, the Ifugao people used a wide range of food resources that didn’t include rice.
+It shows that during pre-colonial times, the Ifugao people used a wide range of food resources that did not include rice.
 They cultivated starchy vegetables and domesticated animals like pigs, water buffalo, and chicken.
 They most likely kept a relationship between neighboring communities to hunt in order to obtain their protein, while at the same time clearing land to grow their crops.
 These pieces of evidence support the idea that early people in Ifuago were able to thrive without rice agriculture or intensive agriculture in general up until the point of colonization when population densities heightened, suggesting a later model for the emergence of intensive agriculture.